wjakob/nanobind/README.md

   reasonably-sized bindings, which makes linking a build time bottleneck.
 With _nanobind_'s split into a precompiled core library and minimal metatemplating, LTO is no longer important.
+- _nanobind_ maintains efficient internal data structures for lifetime management (needed for `nb::keep_alive`, `nb::rv_policy::reference_internal`, the `std::shared_ptr` interface, etc.).
+With these changes, it is no longer necessary that pybind11-bound types are weak-referenceable, which saves a pointer per instance.

+### Other improvements

+Besides performance improvements, _nanobind_ includes a quality-of-live improvements for developers:

+- When the python interpreter shuts down, _nanobind_ reports instance, type, and function leaks related to bindings, which is useful for tracking down reference counting issues.

+- _nanobind_ deletes its internal data structures when the Python interpreter terminates, which avoids memory leak reports in tools like _valgrind_.

+- In _pybind11_, function docstrings are pre-rendered while the binding code runs (`.def(...)`).
+This can create confusing signatures containing C++ types when the binding code of those C++ types hasn't yet run. _nanobind_ does not pre-render function docstrings, they are created on the fly when queried.

 ### Dependencies

-nanobind depends on very recent versions of everything:
+_nanobind_ depends on very recent versions of everything:

 - **C++17**: The `if constexpr` feature was crucial to simplify the internal meta-templating of this library.
-- **Python 3.8+**: _nanobind_ heavily relies on [vector
+- **Python 3.8+**: _nanobind_ heavily relies on [PEP 590 vector
   calls](https://www.python.org/dev/peps/pep-0590) that were introduced in version 3.8.
 - **CMake 3.17+**: Recent CMake versions include important improvements to `FindPython` that this project depends on.

-### Syntactic differences
+### API differences

-_nanobind_ mostly follows the _pybind11_ syntax, hence the [pybind11
+_nanobind_ mostly follows the _pybind11_ API, hence the [pybind11
 documentation](https://pybind11.readthedocs.io/en/stable) is the main source of documentation for this project.
-A number of API simplifications are detailed below.
+A number of simplifications are detailed below.

 To port existing code with minimal adaptation, you can include
 ```cpp